syntasso/kratix-docs/docs/workshop/00-intro.md

 Learn about what parts make up a Promise and how to leverage the power of promises in your platform.

 1. [Using multiple Kratix Promises](multiple-promises) <br />
-Use Kratix with sample Promises for Nginx, Postgres and Jenkins
+Learn about Compound Promises, and how the combination of Promises can provide more compelling developer experiences.

 ### Part II

 1. [Writing and installing a Kratix Promise](writing-a-promise/) <br />
-Write a Jenkins Promise and deploy it to Kratix
+Write a Jenkins Promise and deploy it to Kratix.

 1. [Enhancing a Kratix Promise](enhancing-a-promise/) <br />
-Extend an existing sample Postgres Promise by configuring specifically for you, your team, and your organisation
+Extend an existing sample Postgres Promise by configuring specifically for you, your team, and your organisation.

+### Conclusion

 1. [Final Thoughts](whats-next) <br />
 How can Kratix help you?